aashwika25/IdeaBank-GDGC2025/README.md

 ## 📄 License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
+This project is protected under a **custom license** crafted by the author.

----
+It is provided for educational and personal use only.

+Commercial use, redistribution, or public deployment is **strictly prohibited** without prior written consent.
+Please [view full license terms here](./LICENSE.txt) for details or contact the author directly for permission inquiries.